Alison Downard: Education

 Downard attended Te Puke High School.
 She went to Otago University to study home science but ended up graduating with a Bachelor of Science in electrochemistry in 1979 instead.

 Academic career

 After a PhD titled Electron transfer reactions of organometallic clusters at the University of Otago, Downard moved to the University of Southampton, followed by a two-year postdoctoral associate position at UNC Chapel Hill from 1986.
 In 1988, she moved to the University of Canterbury, rising to full professor in 2009.

 In 2017, Downard was featured as one of the Royal Society Te Apārangi's 150 women in 150 words.

-Downard works as part of the MacDiarmid Institute for Advanced Materials and Nanotechnology.
-Downard's research on chemical modifications to surfaces at the nanoscale has enabled new electrodes to be discovered.
+Downard was a Principal Investigator at the MacDiarmid Institute for Advanced Materials and Nanotechnology.
+Her research on chemical modifications to surfaces at the nanoscale has enabled new electrodes to be discovered.
 Her findings have implications for energy storage.
 She collaborates with the Condensed Matter and Electroactive Systems (Matière condensée et systèmes électroactifs MaCSE) team at the University of Rennes 1 and frequently travels to Rennes for this research.